 9. Work with presenters on event preparation and programming content as needed.

 10. Conduct a dry run of the event as needed.

 11. Relay pertinent information to registered participants as needed.
 (See section III.
 B.)

 12. Conduct the event.
 Maintain engagement with participants throughout the event.
 (See section III.
 C.)

-14. Use event data collected to create the analysis needed, and apply results and outcomes.
+14. Use the event data collected to create the analysis needed and apply the results and outcomes.
 (See section III.
 D.)

 V. How to Turn Your Live Event into a Virtual Event at the Last Minute